ArunaLakmal/ansible-haproxy/tests/haproxy/README.md

-# Example InSpec Profile
+# HAProxy InSpec Profile

-This example shows the implementation of an InSpec profile.
+This is the inspec profile for the deployed HAProxy service and compliance test.